Last update: Nov. 25, 2019

 In addition, a low oral bioavailability renders concentration in the infant's plasma be nil or low.

-Be aware of false negative results that may be obtained from infants with bacterial cultures when the mother is on antibiotics and higher risk of acute diarrhea by alteration of normal gut flora.
+Be aware of the risk of acute diarrhea by alteration of normal gut flora.

 When used in eye drops, because of a low dose and topical application with minimal absorption in the serum, it is compatible while breastfeeding.